-There has been a lot of literature about how artificial intelligence / machine learning (AI/ML) can change the finance function, but not a lot of details about how to get started.
+There has been much literature about how artificial intelligence / machine learning (AI/ML) can change the finance function, but not many details about how to get started.
 This series of articles will cover best practices and prerequisites of using AI/ML in finance.

 The first article will cover the financial forecasting process in companies and how AI/ML can help with it.